Fetal Fentanyl Syndrome: Unveiling a New Syndrome Linked to Fentanyl Use During Pregnancy

 Recognizing a New Syndrome

-Upon further investigation, Dr. Gripp and her team discovered that all the affected patients had one thing in common their mothers had opioid use disorders, with many using fentanyl during pregnancy.
-“We started to theorize that fentanyl, a synthetic opioid, could be acting as a teratogen, an agent causing congenital abnormalities leading to this distinct set of features and developmental issues,” she said.
+Upon further investigation, Dr. Gripp and her team discovered that the affected patients had one thing in common—their mothers had opioid use disorders, with many using fentanyl during pregnancy.
+“We started to theorize that fentanyl, a synthetic opioid, could be acting as a teratogen—an agent causing congenital abnormalities—leading to this distinct set of features and developmental issues,” she said.

 Unlike other opioids such as heroin, which have been used for decades without causing widespread birth defects, fentanyl seemed to have a much more severe impact on fetal development.
-Dr. Gripp theorized that its synthetic nature might be responsible for these more dramatic effects, an idea that was initially met with scepticism.
+Dr. Gripp’s team theorized that this synthetic opioid might be responsible for these more dramatic effects, an idea that was initially met with scepticism.

 The Clinical Features